 His most recent book, Dogs Make Us Human, about the evolution of dogs and humans in tandem, was published in September 2011.

 Leila, and Jeff are vegans.
 Manu, Ilan and his rat are vegetarian.
-Our four cats could not be persuaded to follow either philosophy, and are, alas, carnivores.
+Their three cats could not be persuaded to follow either philosophy, and are, alas, carnivores.
 Benjy could be a vegan, but Jeff feels that he should not force him into this lifestyle, which should be a choice.

 What I Believe